couchbase/docs-operator/cbopctl.md

   -h,--help                   Prints the help message
 ```

-Specifying a filename to the CouchbaseCluster configuration is required for all commands.
-The dry run flag can be used to run validation on the configuration file specified without uploading it to Kubernetes.
-This is particularly useful if you want to use features in kubectl that are not in cbopctl, but you still want to validate the configuration before pushing it to Kubernetes.
-The kubeconfig flag is also available in case the configuration to your Kubernetes cluster is located on a non-default path.
+Specifying the filename of a CouchbaseCluster configuration is required for all commands.
+The `dry-run` flag can be used to run validation on the specified configuration file without uploading it to Kubernetes.
+This is particularly useful if you want to use features in `kubectl` that are not in `cbopctl`, but you still want to validate the configuration before pushing it to Kubernetes.
+The `kubeconfig` flag is also available in case the configuration to your Kubernetes cluster is located on a non-default path.